thinkoco/c5soc_opencl/README.md

 ## Run OpenCL Application

 1. Download the Image file and write it into the microSD card
-2. Cpoy the BOARD_NAME_APP.rbf and BOARD_NAME_socfpga.dtb ( keep the BOARD_NAME same as your target board) to Windows fat32 partition and rename them to opencl.rbf and socfpga.dtb
+2. Copy the BOARD_NAME_APP.rbf and BOARD_NAME_socfpga.dtb ( keep the BOARD_NAME same as your target board) to Windows fat32 partition and rename them to opencl.rbf and socfpga.dtb
 3. Insert the programmed microSD card to the DE10-nano or DE1-SoC or DE10-Standard board
 4. Set the MSEL[4:0] on your board to 01010 , SW10(**1 to 6**) on,off,on,off,on,N/A
 5. Connect a  monitor to the HDMI or VGA port on baord